camunda/camunda-docs-manual/content/reference/rest/task/get-query.md

   <tr>
     <td>involvedUser</td>
     <td>Only include tasks that the given user is involved in.
-    A user is involved in a task if an identity link exists between task and user (e.g. the user is the assignee).</td>
+    A user is involved in a task if an identity link exists between task and user (e.g., the user is the assignee).</td>
   </tr>
   <tr>
     <td>involvedUserExpression</td>